 Health benefits of avocado

-The avocado oil helps to promote healthy blood lipid profiles and enhance the bio-availability of fat-soluble vitamins and phytochemicals from the avocado or other food products which are consumed with avocados.
-When added to salad, it increases the absorption of other nutritious substances.
+The avocado oil helps to promote healthy blood lipid profiles and enhance the bio-availability of fat-soluble vitamins and phytochemicals from the avocado or other food products that are consumed with avocados.
+Therefore, when added to salad, it increases the absorption of other nutritious substances.

 Preliminary clinical studies have shown that avocado consumption may reduce the cardiovascular diseases by lowering the potentially harmful LDL cholesterol and increasing the good HDL cholesterol.

-Some studies suggest that avocados may support weight management.
+Also, some studies suggest that avocados may support weight management.
 Moreover, the fiber content helps to improve digestion.
 The amount of folate is important for a healthy pregnancy because it reduces the risk of miscarriage and neural tube defects.
 Folate can also help decrease depression by preventing the build-up of homocysteine and aiding the delivery of nutrients to the brain.
-The rich content of vitamin K can benefit healthy bones by increasing calcium absorption and reducing urinary excretion of calcium.
+In addition, the rich content of vitamin K can benefit healthy bones by increasing calcium absorption and reducing urinary excretion of calcium.

 How to eat avocados?

-The simplest way to eat avocados is by adding salt and pepper and according to each one’s preferences, paprika, vinegar or lemon juice, olive oil etc. Guacamole is its most popular recipe.
-Add avocado to your salad or pasta salsa to boost the nutritious elements of your meal.
+The simplest way to eat avocados is by adding salt and pepper and according to each one’s preferences, paprika, vinegar or lemon juice, olive oil, etc. Guacamole is its most popular recipe.
+Therefore, add avocado to your salad or pasta salsa to boost the nutritious elements of your meal.
 This fruit can also replace the use of mayonnaise and it can be baked in the oven, added to soups or sushi rolls.
 You can also substitute the butter and margarine (trans-fats) with mashed or pureed avocado on your toasts.
-You can make smoothies, ice cream, deserts, dressings or simply add it to any meal.
+Additionally, you can make smoothies, ice cream, desserts, dressings, or simply add it to any meal.